userx14/omblepy/README.md

 ## Troubleshooting
 - Remove the pairing with the omron device using your os bluetooth dialog.
 - Use a bluetooth chipset/dongle which supports at least bluetooth 4.2, better 5.0
-- On the devices I had avilable for testing, win10 did always work, while ubuntu didn't work on some versions.
+- On the devices I had available for testing, win10 did always work, while ubuntu didn't work on some versions.
 - If the pairing works and there is an error in the readout use the `--loggerDebug` flag and please open an issue.
 - Windows specific
   - Do not use the CSR harmony stack (CSR 8510 based usb dongles), it is incompatible.
 - Linux specific
   - Preferably test on a device with only one bluetooth adapter connected.
-  - on non gui systems open bluetoothctl in a second multiplexed terminal for the bluetooth pairing to work, for an automated solution see [this issue](https://github.com/userx14/omblepy/issues/25#issuecomment-2175493249)
+  - on non gui systems open `bluetoothctl` in a second multiplexed terminal for the bluetooth pairing to work, for an automated solution see [this issue](https://github.com/userx14/omblepy/issues/25#issuecomment-2175493249)
   - Restart the bluetooth stack `sudo systemctl restart bluetooth`.
   - Delete the bluetooth adapter cache with `sudo rm -r /var/lib/bluetooth/$yourBtCardMacAddress`.